 The Osa Peninsula is located in the southwestern part of Costa Rica within the Puntarenas Province.
 The largest town is Puerto Jimenez closely connected to two little coastal villages Carate and Matapalo.

-Projects we offer in Puerto Jimenez are: Solar Power Project – A Hands on Workshop, Dog and Cat Rescue, Reforestation Projects, Teaching Children, Environmental Education, Veterinary Clinic Volunteer, Bird Conservation, and Green Life Volunteers’ Internship.
+Projects we offer in Puerto Jimenez are: Solar Power Project – A Hands on Workshop, Reforestation Projects, Teaching Children, Environmental Education, Veterinary Clinic Volunteer, Bird Conservation, and Green Life Volunteers’ Internship.

-On the Nicoya Peninsula or also called “Guanacaste” we offer various different project locations for our turtle conservation projects: Montezuma or Refugio Romelia, Bahia de los Piratas, Camaronal, and Ostional.
+On the Nicoya Peninsula or also called “Guanacaste” we offer various different project locations for our turtle conservation projects: Refugio Romelia, Bahia de los Piratas (Nombre del Jesus), and Camaronal.